 For this model to be effective, your Vision must be a stretch goal – something that will take you three to five years to achieve AND you need to be honest about your current reality.
 If you think about it, there are two ways to achieve your Vision – one is to find ways to move your current reality UP to meet your Vision and the other less desirable way is to lower your Vision to meet your current reality.
 I have seen the second approach played out over and over again, and it is usually because the leader cannot accept the current reality or finds the gap so wide that it is simply easier to recast the Vision.
 Regardless of the reason, the results are always suboptimal.

 It may be hard to accept that your current reality is NOT where you would like it to be BUT without acceptance, change will never happen.
-A recent article in HBR, “Good Leaders Know You Can’t Fight Reality” notes that “the ability to accept reality is one of the most useful and most misunderstood skills for a leader”.
+An article in HBR, “Good Leaders Know You Can’t Fight Reality” notes that “the ability to accept reality is one of the most useful and most misunderstood skills for a leader”.
 This concept has been around for centuries, and the article shares a quote from Carl Jung “We cannot change anything until we accept it.
 Condemnation does not liberate, it oppresses.”
 Acceptance is a valuable tool for achieving results.

 A few years ago, we worked with a client that was trying to move her organization from tactical to strategic and brought us in to evaluate all the processes, people and technology and develop a roadmap for the future.
 The current reality was bleak BUT she accepted the current reality, followed our recommendations, and two years later made tremendous progress in moving her organization up the Maturity curve.
 There were many tough decisions that needed to be made including replacing long time employees that did not have the right skills and were not willing to change.
 Conversely, we have had other clients that simply did not want to believe or accept their current reality.
 The results were bleak to say the least and change has simply not happened.